krisnaajiep/laravel-expense-tracker-api/README.md

 ## **Getting started guide**

-To start using the Expense Tracker API, you need to -
+To start using this API, you need to -

 1. Clone the repository.